-As a small business owner, you have a lot of responsibilities.
+As an entrepreneur, you have a lot of responsibilities from managing cash flow for your business to pricing your products or services correctly while simultaneously handling your own personal finances.
 That’s why it’s so important to know how to pay yourself appropriately for all your hard work.

-But did you know there are different tax implications for the different ways you can pay yourself?
-Let’s take a closer look at business owner salaries, dividends, loans, and the owner’s draw to see what your options are when it comes time to run payroll for yourself.
+But did you know there are different personal income and business tax implications for the different ways you can pay yourself?
+Let’s take a closer look at small business owner salaries, dividends, loans, and the owner’s draw to see what your options are when it comes time to run payroll for yourself.

 How business structure impacts how you pay yourself

 Your business entity matters.
 You can structure your business as a sole proprietorship, partnership, cooperative, LLC, SMLLC, S Corporation, or C Corporation.

 The sole proprietorship (aka “sole prop”) is the most basic type of business entity.

 All the assets belong to the business owner, but also the liabilities.
 Because of this, your business is not taxed separately.
 Instead, your business income is your income, and you usually report it with a Schedule C and the standard Form 1040.
 And don’t forget that you’ll also need to make estimated tax payments quarterly if you expect to make a profit.

 Owners of a sole proprietorship pay themselves through an owner’s draw.

 If you are in a company with one or more partners, you could consider a business partnership.